mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ### How does Blending work in Paper?

 It's not a tool you select like the others, triggering it is way more intuitive than that.
 You simply use your finger to smudge whatever it is you want to blend or blur.
-And like most of Paper's tools it [reacts to the speed](http://making.fiftythree.com/the-precision-behind-blend/ "The Precision Behind Blend") at which you move.
+And like most of Paper's tools it [reacts to the speed](http://making.fiftythree.com/the-precision-behind-blend/ "The Precision Behind Blend") allowing you to control it on the fly.

 <figure>
   <img src="http://placehold.it/640x480" alt="video showing various types of blends">
-  <figcaption>Speed matters.
+  <figcaption>[Video of different types of blends] Speed matters.
 Fast strokes slightly blur objects while slow ones can be used to smudge and deform them.</figcaption>
 </figure>

 <div class="notice-info" markdown="1">
 #### ProTip: Blending with a Non-Pencil Stylus
-If you're looking for more control over your blends and smudges, try a capacitive stylus instead of your finger.
+If you're looking for more control and accuracy over your blends, try a capacitive stylus instead of your finger.
 As long as the tip of your stylus is big enough and Pencil is connected this should work.
 I've had success using a [Pogo Connect][pogo-stylus] and some [cheap styli][cheap-stylus] I picked up from Amazon.
 </div>

 <figure>